Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 16:46

-Well, see, there's, the thing is, is philosophically right, Blockchain, blockchain assumes that they can be the source of truth, right?
-And this gets into some of that, that interesting philosophical notion of is there such a thing as as objective truth, right?
+Well, see the thing is philosophically Blockchain, blockchain assumes that they can be the source of truth.
+And this gets into some of that, that interesting philosophical notion of is there such a thing as objective truth.
 I and a college buddy of mine and our medieval studies professor, literally we were the only three in the medieval studies lab one day.
-And cause nobody else showed up, and we three spent, we spent the entire time plus another hour at the coffee house on campus arguing over whether or not there was a notion of universal truth.
+And because nobody else showed up, and we three spent, we spent the entire time plus another hour at the coffee house on campus arguing over whether or not there was a notion of universal truth.
 Is there in fact a notion of universal truth or is in fact all truth merely my and your perception of it?
-And therein lies some of the roots of conflict, right?
-I mean, you know, we, we can start to look at some of the current scenarios, but even even questions of physics, right?
+And therein lies some of the roots of conflict.
+I mean, we can start to look at some of the current scenarios, but even even questions of physics.

 Ted Neward 17:46

 Is the speed of light at constant?
-No, Einstein's, you know, later theories proved that that light in fact was, you know, potentially relative in certain scenarios that parallel lines could in fact end up intersecting.
+No, Einstein's later theories proved that light in fact was potentially relative in certain scenarios that parallel lines could in fact end up intersecting.
 And when you can't even trust physics to be true 100% of the time, then can we really argue that anything has universal truth?
-This is what philosophers do, right?
+This is what philosophers do.
 And that's why if we can prove it, it becomes a science.
-If we can't, it becomes a religion, right?
-I mean, you know, the flat earthers right now are a religion, whether they wanna admit it or not, they're a religion.
-And, you know, the, if, if they could prove it, then they, you know, I mean, I, that's the thing, right?
-Can, you know, tell a flat earth or define the edge of the planet and look down?
+If we can't, it becomes a religion.
+I mean the flat earthers right now are a religion, whether they wanna admit it or not, they're a religion.
+And if they could prove it, then they I mean, I, that's the thing.
+Can you tell a flat earth or define the edge of the planet and look down?
 And until they can do that, it remains a religion.
-Computational philosophy, Well, just let me, the other half of this is computational philosophy is how do we apply philosophy to computing, to programming, to all the things that we four of us make our money around?
+Computational philosophy, well, just let me, the other half of this is computational philosophy.
+How do we apply philosophy to computing, to programming, to all the things that we four of us make our money around?
 And that's the heart of the term.

 Kadi Grigg 18:55

-We were speaking with a senior security researcher yesterday Ax Sharma, who was reporting about protestware So that's something new, I think, in the development community and something I personally have never seen of or heard of until yesterday that kind of boggled my brain a little bit, where developers are now kind of almost self sabotaging, but putting up, you know, separate messages about, you know, get better news information, et cetera.
+We were speaking with a senior security researcher yesterday Ax Sharma, who was reporting about protestware So that's something new, I think, in the development community and something I personally have never seen of or heard of until yesterday.
+That kind of boggled my brain a little bit, where developers are now kind of almost self sabotaging, but putting up separate messages about get better news information, et cetera.
 What are your thoughts on these types of activities?

 Ted Neward 19:22

-So a I'm not familiar with the term protestware either, so my, if I start, if I start making assumptions in this that are incorrect based on the conversation you had yesterday, stop me.
-Just so you know, you can remain at least as, as accurate as possible.
-But I mean, part of the thing that, you know, and this is where, this is where we're gonna dive a little bit into some of the economics during the great resignation a year or two ago, and even before then with some of the efforts around unionization at various companies, right?
+So I'm not familiar with the term protestware either, so if I start, if I start making assumptions in this that are incorrect based on the conversation you had yesterday, stop me.
+Just so you know, you can remain at least as accurate as possible.
+But I mean, part of the thing that and this is where, this is where we're gonna dive a little bit into some of the economics during the great resignation a year or two ago, and even before then with some of the efforts around unionization at various companies.
 We're seeing unions in many respects.
-You know, Starbucks is looking at union efforts.
+Starbucks is looking at union efforts.
 Trader Joe's is looking at union efforts and Google has been staring down some union efforts.
-And this is something that the, the programming space has talked about for quite a while, right?
-Originally the conversation was we should have some sort of governing body so that not just anybody can call themselves programmers, but only people who are in fact, you know, trained as engineers, right?
+And this is something that the, the programming space has talked about for quite a while.
+Originally the conversation was we should have some sort of governing body so that not just anybody can call themselves programmers, but only people who are in fact trained as engineers.

 Ted Neward 20:25